tabreturn/py5-techweek/README.md

 * [thonny-py5mode plug-in](https://github.com/tabreturn/thonny-py5mode)

 The [Processing forum](https://discourse.processing.org/c/processing-py/9) is also great for help with anything Processing + Python related.

-If you're looking for a more advanced follow-on to this session, you can watch the Virtual CC Fest 2022 session on [Generating SVG for Pen Plotters using Python](https://github.com/tabreturn/cc-fest-plotter).

 ## Useful plotter utilities